powreze/Frontend-Mentor/profile-card-component-main/README.md

 # Frontend Mentor - Profile card component solution

+Hello everyone!
+Thank you for checking my solution.
 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents